AAJA will award up to $2,000 to a currently enrolled college student or graduating high school senior who is pursuing journalism as a career.

 During her early life, Mary attended the Chinese Presbyterian church and Church School, learning many life lessons, skills and handicrafts.
 She became an expert knitter, crocheter, embroiderer and garment maker.

 Mary moved from Toronto to Vancouver in 1958.
 Her early life, after marriage to Henry Ing, was dedicated to working beside her husband, raising seven children – three sons and four daughters.
 Mary and Henry worked very hard throughout their years to make a living in the restaurant business.
-The Great Depression years were difficult, but despite their hardships they managed to provide the means for their children to attend college.
+The Great Depression years were difficult, but despite their hardship they managed to provide the means for their children to attend college.

 Mary was a devoted wife and mother.
 Her concern for the welfare of her family, relatives and friends were always uppermost in her heart and mind.
 She was a loving, warm and understanding person whose presence and sacrifices formed the core of the family home.
 Mary’s sweet nature displayed great patience, tolerance and generosity.
 She was an amazingly strong, intelligent and talented lady, who was admired and beloved by all who knew her.